Nick Harvey: Parliamentary career

 He was elected as the vice-chairman of the Union of Liberal Students for a year in 1981.
 He unsuccessfully contested the London Borough of Enfield seat of Enfield Southgate at the 1987 general election.
 He finished in second place some 18,345 votes behind the then government whip Michael Portillo.
-He was elected to the House of Commons for North Devon at the 1992 general election by defeating the Conservative MP, Antony Speller, who had ended the parliamentary career of former Liberal leader Jeremy Thorpe in the same seat at the 1979 general election.
+He was elected to the House of Commons for North Devon at the 1992 general election by defeating the Conservative MP, Tony Speller, who had ended the parliamentary career of former Liberal leader Jeremy Thorpe in the same seat at the 1979 general election.
 Harvey won the seat with a majority of just 794, but remained the MP there until 2015.
 He made his maiden speech on 11 May 1992.

 He was made a spokesman on transport in 1992 by Paddy Ashdown, before being moved to speak on trade and industry in 1994.
 He became the spokesman on constitutional affairs following the 1997 general election.
 He became a member the front bench team under Charles Kennedy in 1999 when he became the party's health spokesperson.
-After the 2001 general election, he became the Liberal Democrat spokesperson for culture, media and sport until he stood down in 2003 to spend more time with his young family.
+Following the 2001 general election, he became the Liberal Democrat spokesperson for culture, media and sport until he stood down in 2003 to spend more time with his young family.
 He was a member of both the home affairs select committee and the standards and privileges committee since the 2005 general election.
 He was the vice-chairman of the all party group on beer.
 Until 2009, in addition to his career as an MP, he devoted time to advising a commercial public relations agency, Harrison Cowley, for which he declared an annual income of up to £10,000.

 Minister for the Armed Forces

-After the 2010 general election, as part of the Liberal Democrat – Conservative coalition, he was made Minister of State for the Armed Forces.
+Following the 2010 general election, as part of the Liberal Democrat – Conservative coalition, he was made Minister of State for the Armed Forces.
 In January 2012, he answered questions in Parliament on the historical sinking of the submarine HMS Affray.
 While Minister, Harvey was responsible for monitoring the progress of a report on possible replacements for the Trident nuclear submarines, part of the 2010 coalition agreement.
 He served as minister until September 2012.

 Return to backbenches

-After the September 2012 reshuffle, he was knighted as a Knight Bachelor.
+Following the September 2012 reshuffle, he was knighted as a Knight Bachelor.

 He was also a member of the public bill committee for the Defence Reform Act 2014.

 He lost his seat in the General Election 2015 by 6,936 votes.
 He contested the seat unsuccessfully in the General Election 2017, increasing his vote by 8.6%, but falling 4,332 votes short.